 Symptoms that can help tell the difference

-The symptoms of COVID are mild at first which makes it hard to detect.
+The common symptoms of COVID-19 are mild at first which makes it hard to detect.
 Some people don’t show any symptoms at all.
 However, there are certain symptoms that can help us differentiate the two conditions.

-Coronavirus Disease or COVID-19 is caused by a type of coronavirus that has never been seen in humans according to the CDC.
-The symptoms are mild but the complications make it worse for certain individuals, especially those who are immunocompromised.
-The virus targets the lungs which causes the spread of inflammation in the respiratory system.
+Coronavirus disease or COVID-19 is caused by a type of coronavirus that had not been seen in humans prior to 2019.
+The symptoms are mild, but the complications make it worse for certain individuals, especially those who are immunocompromised.
+The virus targets the lungs and causes the spread of inflammation in the respiratory system.

-The distinct symptoms found in COVID patients according to the CDC are as follows:
+The distinct symptoms found in COVID patients are as follows:

 - Body aches

 Allergies, on the other hand, are part of an immune response to certain substances that the immune system mistakes as harmful to the body.
 Inflammation is a defense mechanism used by our immune defenses to fight what it considers foreign invaders.

 In the case of allergies, the immune system overreacts to certain foods, smells, or even changes in the weather.
 Allergies develop when the immune system becomes weaker due to age or other medical conditions.